gomatcha/matcha-old/doc/text.md

 ## Mochi

 Option 1.
 Each attribute gets a type.
-And Format.Attributes() returns a slice of attributes that can be type casted.
+And Style.Attributes() returns a slice of attributes that can be type casted.
 Downside is that it dirtys the package namespace, with a bunch of types.

 marker, sentinel, flag, dummy

+Spannable?
+The textspan object should not care about mutations.
+It should be able to support them but styling across mutations is out of scope.

+type TextInput struct
+    String      text.String
+    Style       text.Style
+    Text        text.Text

+Text.AddSpan(Style, StyleKey, min, max) Text.RemoveSpan(StyleKey, min, max)

 ## Considerations